East Side, Milwaukee: Northpoint

 Northpoint is an affluent residential neighborhood situated along the coast of Lake Michigan with a population of 5,705.
 Northpoint is in Milwaukee County and is regarded as one of the best places to live in Wisconsin due to the high quality of its housing stock, good parks, high level of safety, clean environment and abundant public services.
 The North Point Water Tower was constructed in 1873-1874 and is the most prominent physical landmark in the neighborhood.
 Northpoint is also home to the Villa Terrace Decorative Arts Museum, Columbia St. Mary's Hospital, North Point Lighthouse, Back Bay Park and Bradford Beach.

 Upper East Side

 The Upper East Side is an affluent residential neighborhood on the East Side of Milwaukee.
-The neighborhood is bounded by peaceful green spaces like Frederick Law Olmstead designed Riverside Park, with its Urban Ecology Center and public artworks, and Lake Park.
+The neighborhood is bounded by peaceful green spaces like the Frederick Law Olmsted–designed Riverside Park, with its Urban Ecology Center and public artworks, and Lake Park, with the Newberry Boulevard Historic District linking the two.
 Residents and students from the nearby main campus of the University of Wisconsin-Milwaukee frequent Indian, Chinese, Greek and Italian eateries on lively Oakland and Downer Avenues.
 Downer Avenue is also home to the historic Downer Theatre.
 The Tour of American Dairyland's bike racing circuit hosts an annual bike race known as the Downer Classic.
 Milwaukee's Riverside University High School is located on the Upper East Side.